 Recipe Ingredients

-- Potatoes: Skip russet potatoes or waxy varieties, for this potato recipe you want thin-skinned gold potatoes.
+- Potatoes: Skip russet potatoes or waxy varieties, for this potato recipe you want thin-skinned gold or yellow potatoes.
+They are in between starchy and waxy.
+Choose large-sized potatoes.

 - Olive Oil: Use a nice extra virgin olive oil, for drizzling over the top at the time of baking.

-- Seasoning: sea salt, ground black pepper, and granulated garlic.
+- Seasoning: Sea salt, ground black pepper, and granulated garlic (fresh garlic will burn).

 - Parmesan Cheese: Buy pre-grated Parmesan-Reggiano or get a block and grate it yourself by hand or in a food processor.
 That way you know it's fresh with the best flavor.